 As knowledge of animal welfare and fears for a healthy life surge, so does veganism.
-Being vegan means, you don’t eat or drink any animal product.
+Being vegan means you don’t eat or drink any animal product.
 Those can be the direct flesh or any discharge such as milk, cheese, and eggs.
 In a city, options like steak houses and ice cream shops often line streets.
 This makes it tough for vegans to find a fitting eatery.

 One of the best places for a vegan to move to is New York City.
 This is because New York is one of the more welcoming cities for them.
 Still, with five boroughs, you’re sure to come by a lot of non-vegan options.
 To help you decide which place is best for you, we’ve chosen five areas that have the most options for vegans.
-We picked these based on restaurants, community, and cost of living.
+We picked these based on restaurants, communities, and the cost of living.
 Within these places, any vegan is sure to find plenty of options for late-night meals, fast take-out, and folks with similar beliefs.

 Here’s what we found.